How to choose between qualitative and quantitative UX research methods?

 In line with the objectives, the results from these research projects will be different.

 Quantitative research will give figures, precise rates and mesurable results.
 Depending on the sample size, you can compare the results of different sub-targets.
-For example, did men score better than women?
+For example, did men submit a higher score than women?
 On the other hand, you will have fewer elements allowing you to explain and understand the results in depth.

 This is precisely what qualitative research allows.
 It will generate a dense and rich amount of information to understand behaviors in depth.
 It is also for this reason that it focuses on a small number of individuals: the results must remain usable during the analysis phase.